dib-lab/dib-training/2016-11-29-shell-halfday.rst

       * Select **"Use Windows' default console window"** and click on "next"
       * Click on "next"
       * Click on "finish"

+There is a video tutorial under "The Bash shell - Windows" on `this page <https://uio-carpentry.github.io/2016-10-12-unix/>`__ if you run into trouble.

 Mac OS X: nothing needs to be installed.